-The other side is that sometimes, thing happen in an other way that the one envisioned by governance.
+The other side is that sometimes, thing happen in another way that the one envisioned by governance.
 Employees do things as needed, depending on the urgency and their own skills.
 It however still has dynamics that organization can use at their advantage.

-What’s next after Agile Tranformation?
+What’s next after Agile Transformation?

 The main issue?
-Once the switch in process governance occurred, change of behaviours do not magically follow.
+Once the switch in process governance occurred, change of behaviors do not magically follow.
 In some cases, project delivery might even suffer from it!
 Marcel noticed that Agile framework implementation projects often focus on setting rules for processes but forget to implement constraints with clear goals & guidelines.

 What is the main difference between these two?

 As an agile coach, Marcel helps organizations with a solid process governance to co-design the constraints that will boost their team’s efficiency.
-Once teams use these constraints for a while, new behaviours naturally emerge.
+Once teams use these constraints for a while, new behaviors naturally emerge.